NiHoel/Anno1800OptimizationTools/README.md

 ## Arbitrage
 Calculate how many residents you can supply by exploiting docklands

-### Prerequisites
-* Uses the free built-in solver (no commercial one needed)
-* Basic coding skills to add and remove comments
+* Requires basic coding skills to add and remove comments